Biplab-Dutta/Biplab-Dutta/README.md

 ### About me:
 Hello 👋

-I am a Computer Science student from Nepal 🇳🇵 and I love programming 👨‍💻.
+I am a Computer Science student from Nepal 🇳🇵 and I love programming and developing software 👨‍💻.
 Currently exploring Flutter and self-learning Native Android development along with Django Rest Framework. 😎

 Now that you have spent some time knowing about me, why don't you follow me on Twitter too? 👀👀👀